vadimtrifonov/PlutusPioneer/Week3/Week3.md

 	* Transactions that spend a script output need to include the *Datum* of it
 	* Transactions that send value (have output) to a script address have to include only the hash.

 The time checking (whether it is in the range of `txInfoValidRange`) is done **before** a validator script is run.
 This allows to keep the script execution fully deterministic.
-By default all transactions have infinite time range.
+By default all transactions have an infinite time range.

-*Slot* is the time unit in Cardano, but Plutus is using real time; therefore, a conversion is required.
+*Slot* is the time unit in Cardano, but Plutus is using epoch time; therefore, a conversion is required.
 However, there is no guarantee what the *slot* length will be in future.
-Thus the maximum `txInfoValidRange` is limited to up to **36 hours** in future or can be infinite.
+Thus the maximum `txInfoValidRange` is limited to up to **36 hours** in future or can be indefinite.

 `POSIXTimeRange` - alias of `Interval POSIXTime`